Combining my love for Indochinese with your next 2019 cheat day meal. It’s okay to indulge in carbs sometimes. My mom says it’s good for you.

 - 14 slices of bread

-- 1 12oz. pack of Paneer, diced into small cubes
+- 1 12oz. pack of Paneer, crumbled using food processor or diced into small pebble size pieces

 - 1 8oz. package White Button Mushrooms, diced small